g-andrade/locus/README.md

   - The downloaded databases are cached on the filesystem in order to more quickly achieve readiness on future launches of the database loader
-  - Until a MaxMind or HTTP URL database loader achieves readiness, download attempts are made every minute; once readiness is achieved (either from cache or network), this interval increases to every 6 hours.
-These can be tweaked using the `pre_readiness_update_period` and `post_readiness_update_period` loader settings (in milliseconds.)
+  - Database download attempts are retried upon error according to an exponential backoff policy - quickly at first (every few seconds) but gradually slowing down to every 15 minutes.
+Successful and dismissed download attempts will be checked for update after 6 hours.
+Both of these behaviours can be tweaked through the `error_retries` and `update_period` loader settings (see [function reference](#api-reference).)
   - When downloading from a MaxMind edition or HTTPS URL, the remote certificate will be authenticated against a [list of known Certificate Authorities](https://github.com/certifi/erlang-certifi)